 The San Marco basilica is the largest church in Venice and dates back to 1000 B.C.
 San Marco Basilica is the last resting place of the holy San Marco, hence the name.
 The church is known for its beautiful Italo-Byzantine architecture which dates back to the 11th century.
 However, this building has only been an official church since the 19th century.
 This was because the San Marco Basilica used to be a chapel of the Doge Palace.

 The Basilica di San Marco has 3 different levels of domes, many towers, angels, and golden details.
 The front of the church has 5 panels which are beautifully decorated.
 And at the center, the symbol of San Marco and Venice, the lion, is depicted in gold.

 Palazzo Ducale On San Marco Square

 Watching over the large canal in Venice Italy is Palazzo Ducale (or the Doge Palace) on San Marco Square.
 This gothic-style palace has been the heart of Venice, Italy since the 14th century.
 Many Doges have lived and worked in the palace up until the 18th century.
 The amazing pillars and many bows create this almost hypnotic sight as this pattern is continuously used around San Marco Square.

 The Palazzo Ducale is currently functioning as a museum where tourists can admire the beauty of the Palazzo.
 Although for those who don’t want to go inside, the outside gives enough possibilities for photography and dreamy pictures of Venice!

 Basilica Di Santa Maria Della Salute

-The Basilica Di Santa Maria Della Salute is build in a the baroque style and is one of the most recognised buildings in the skyline of Venice.
+The Basilica Di Santa Maria Della Salute is built in baroque style and is one of the most recognized buildings in the skyline of Venice.